telerik/maui-docs/demos-and-sample-apps/maui-demo-app.md

 # SDKBrowser Demo Application

-The Telerik UI for .NET MAUI SDKBrowser is a demo application, which demonstrates the available library controls.
+Telerik UI for .NET MAUI SDKBrowser is a demo application, which demonstrates the available library controls.

 ![Telerik UI for .NET MAUI SDKBrowserMaui App](../images/demo-maui.gif)